 A Convenient Way to Provide for Others

-WHEN YOU CONSIDER making gifts for charitable purposes, you probably think about giving cash, or maybe stocks, bonds, real estate, or other property.
-But what if your investments are earmarked for retirement, the only real estate you own is your home, and you need your cash for current expenses?
+When you consider making gifts for charitable purposes, you probably think about giving cash or maybe stocks, bonds, real estate or other property.
+But what about life insurance?

 Read on to discover how life insurance can help you fund an efficient, easy-to-complete charitable gift.

 Q. Who should think about giving life insurance?